lee-lindley/plsql_utilities/README.md

 Feel free to pick and choose, or just borrow code.
 Some of them you should keep my copyright per the MIT license, others are already public domain.
 Included are

+* HTML E-mail Construction and Transmission Including Attachments
 * Application Logging
 * Application Parameter Facility
-* HTML E-mail Construction and Transmission
 * Splitting of CSV Strings into Fields
 * Create Zoned Decimal Strings from Numbers
 * A few LOB Utilities